telezhnaya/docs/docs/tokens/balances.md

 There are different scenarios why the amount of tokens could change on the account.
 Let's look at it on real examples.

+Each example (except rewarding) contains fees user pays for the operation.
+You could read about fees calculation [here](https://nomicon.io/Economics/README.html#transaction-fees).

 ### Transfer of tokens

 https://explorer.mainnet.near.org/transactions/6gUVYsdAsStzU5H2AyW7bxAdEL4RvJv5PL3b8DRnPVED